Chart Color Schemes

 West Wodonga is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-West Wodonga's dwelling structures in its latest Census comprised 88.7% houses and 11.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Vic.'s 91.6% houses and 8.5% other dwellings.
-Home ownership in West Wodonga was at 30.5%, with the remaining dwellings either mortgaged (36.3%) or rented (33.2%).
-The median monthly mortgage repayment in the area was $1,387, below Non-Metro Vic.'s average of $1,473 and significantly lower than Australia's national figure of $1,863.
-Meanwhile, the median weekly rent figure in West Wodonga was recorded at $290, compared to Non-Metro Vic.'s $280 and substantially below the national figure of $375.
+West Wodonga's dwelling structures in 2016 comprised 88.7% houses and 11.3% other dwellings.
+In contrast, Non-Metro Vic.'s dwelling structures were 91.6% houses and 8.5% other dwellings.
+Home ownership in West Wodonga was at 30.5%, with mortgaged dwellings at 36.3% and rented ones at 33.2%.
+The median monthly mortgage repayment was $1,387, lower than Non-Metro Vic.'s average of $1,473.
+The median weekly rent in West Wodonga was $290, compared to Non-Metro Vic.'s $280.
+Nationally, West Wodonga's mortgage repayments were significantly lower at $1,387 than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing